elasticio/api-docs/source/includes/_tenants.md

 - **user-removed-from-contract** Has removed user from contract
 - **wiper-exhaustion-quota-notification** Quota usage has come to the limit
 - **wiper-flow-suspended-due-to-queue-overflow** Flow has been suspended due to queue overflow
+- **wiper-stop-limited-flow** Flow has been stopped due to limitations of limited workspace
 - **wiper-suspended-queue-purged** Unhandled data has been purged
 - **workspace-invite-empty-workspace** User has been invited to an empty Workspace
 - **workspace-invite-new-user** Unregistered user has been invited to the Workspace